-The reading lesson focuses on reaching fluency and understanding meanings of individual words that relate to a selected text.
-Each component (1-6) is 5 minutes in duration.
-This lesson is generally repeated 4-7 times.
+The basic lesson focuses on achieving automatic recognition of the words and their meanings, and fluent reading of the selected text.
+Each of the six components is 5 minutes in duration.
+This lesson format is generally repeated 4-7 times.